 Welcome to Thoughts on the Market.
-I'm Graham Secker, head of Morgan Stanley's European and UK Equity Strategy team.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about our latest thoughts on European equities and why we are not concerned about their recent underperformance versus the U.S. It's Monday, July the 12th, at 2:00 p.m. in London.
+I'm Graham Secker, Head of Morgan Stanley's European Equity Strategy Team.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the tricky outlook for European stocks for the second half of the year, and where we think the best opportunities lie.
+It's Monday, May the 16th at 2 p.m. in London.

 Although the global macro backdrop feels particularly complicated just here, we think the outlook for European equities is relatively straightforward... and, unfortunately, still negative.
 Over the last month or so our European economists have revised their GDP forecast lower, their inflation forecast higher, and brought forward the timing of ECB interest rate hikes - an unappealing combination for risk assets, even before we consider elevated geopolitical risks.
 Looking into the second half of the year, we think this backdrop will persist, with European economic growth slowing considerably, but with inflation remaining sticky at around 7% and putting considerable pressure on consumer finances.

 As well as the consumer, we think corporates are also going to feel the squeeze from this backdrop of slowing growth and rising prices.
 So far, Europe's corporate earnings trend has held up remarkably well this year.
 However, we think this is about to change and that a new downgrade cycle is likely to start in the coming months.
 This cycle is likely to reflect two drivers.
 First, weaker top line demand as new orders slows.
 And second, a squeeze on corporate margins as companies struggle to pass on their own input costs to customers.
 If we look at the gap between real GDP growth, which is low, and inflation, which is high, then the decline in margins could be really quite severe.